madhusamala-dev/naac-nba-website/backend/backend/README.md

 ### Testing Emails

-1. Use a real Gmail account with App Password
+1. Use a real Outlook account with proper credentials
 2. Test with the `/health` endpoint first
 3. Check console logs for email sending status
 4. Verify emails in both sender and recipient inboxes